 9. 1,000-Calorie Smoothie with Whey Protein (GI: ~40)

-• Oats, whey protein, peanut butter, berries, Greek yogurt, almond milk
+A high-calorie yet controlled-GI smoothie combining oats, whey protein, peanut butter, berries, yogurt, and almond milk for weight gain support.

 10. Bedtime Casein Protein Smoothie (GI: ~35)